breakthatbass/misc./README.md

-# 🔮 Remembrall
+# 🧰 toolbox
-### Things I want to remember

-A collection of data structures, algorithms, templates, and other programs I regularly reference or want to come back to.
+a collection of things i regularly reference or want to remember

-*The only problem is, I can't remember what I've forgotten...*